 It is a sheet of plastic (polymer, etc.) that can receive electronic ink (various types of droplets, using a Nanodrip technology).
 This becomes a ‘log’ that can be wound up similar to the old paper logs.
 It consumes energy only when it is necessary to load a database :

 For over twenty years, the 3D has printer produced prototypes or a series of small objects.
 But in 2014, everything changed.
 Local Motors has printed the body of an electric car : The Strati, which assembles forty printed pieces (in comparison, a conventionally manufactured car assembles approximately 20,000 pieces):

-An additive manufacturing process involves adding materials (plastic, metal, sand, ceramic, etc.) layer by layer to create a structure and volume by stacking.
-Now this technology is invading industries such as aerospace, sports shoes, jewelry, various human prostheses, etc. Its benefits are its complex parts-manufacturing capacity, the reduction in wasted raw material, and therefore costs as well as the simplification of production logistics.
+An additive manufacturing process involves adding materials (plastic, metal, sand, ceramic, etc.) layer by layer, stacking them to create a structure and volume.
+Now this technology is invading industries such as aerospace, sports shoes, jewelry, various human prostheses, etc. Its benefits are its capacity for complex parts-manufacturing, the reduction in wasted raw material, and therefore a reduction in costs as well as the simplification of production logistics.

 However, its dark side is the possibility of illegal copying (guns for example) and reproduction without any ownership rights, theft of software files, etc.

 Inventors who thought of developing a mainstream product now realize that it will be sold in a rather specialized market.
 The creators of « smart » glasses (Google Glass for example in the field of virtual reality) believe users can save up to 50% of working time in certain tasks.